 Proposal 1: RAN to update the objective on long connections at RAN#98-e as follows:

-Study and specify, if needed, improved GNSS operations for a new position fix for UE pre-compensationduring long connection times and for reduced power consumption.
+Study and specify, if needed, improved GNSS operations for a new position fix for UE pre-compensation and other relevant operations for UL synchronization (e.g. SIB acquisition, enhancements on UL segmentation duration) during long connection times and for reduced power consumption.
 Simultaneous GNSS and NTN NB-IoT/eMTC operation is not assumed.
 [RAN1, RAN2]

 Another aspect that might be relevant for the NB-IoT implementation, in special for the scenarios with Earth-Moving Cells regards the handling of HARQ and Repetition.